gwisk/gradguide/README.md

 ------

 1. Get the fee waivers **as soon as possible**.
 Some schools will actually have them first-come, first-served.
-Do it early.
+Do.
+It.
+Early.

 2. Now, the way you get them: Each school has an FAQ which describes eligibility requirements.
 It could be your EFC is 0, you